DanStach/rpi-ws2811/README.md

 # rpi-ws2811
 This project has the goal completing all the coding needed use ws2811 neopixel lights using a raspberry pi, for my xmas tree. most neopixels effects are written in C++, however i was only able to use a rpi with my ws2811 using python.
-I am porting all the c++ examples i have to python
+I am porting all the c++ examples to python.

 ### Neopixel effects example sites:
 - https://www.tweaking4all.com/hardware/arduino/adruino-led-strip-effects/